 phone/fax: +7 499 135 8803

 Authors should provide their address for correspondence and their telephone and fax numbers and electronic mail address.

 All communications will undergo two stages of refereeing.
-Manuscripts submitted will be reviewed initially by two referees from Russia.
+Manuscripts submitted will be reviewed initially by referees from Russia.
 Acceptable manuscripts will then be reviewed by two referees from the West.
-In general, a favourable opinion from one of the Western referees will be accepted as sufficient authority for publication, while two unfavourable Western recommendations are required for overall rejection.

 It is helpful to the referees if authors can provide a statement or covering letter explaining briefly why they feel that their work is an important advance and putting it into context in relation to the ultimate aims of their ongoing research.

 General.
-Individual contributions should not normally exceed 4-5 typed pages in length (maximum 1000-1500 words without illustrations and schemes), to give a printed article of no more than two printed pages.
+Individual contributions should not normally exceed 6 typed pages in length (approximately 1500 words plus a minimum of illustrations and schemes), to give a printed article of no more than two printed pages.
 Communications should be restricted to the central urgent theme.
 Authors should avoid extensive historical introduction, superfluous experimental detail, physical data and detailed reasoning.
 Authors are encouraged to include, briefly, important details relevant to the proof of the reliability of the results.
 Illustrations and tables will only be published if they are essential to understanding the paper.

 Presentation.
 Careful attention to the following points will aid rapid publication.

 (b) The first page should be set out as follows: